 Become a Librarian

-If you're looking for a job that is highly skilled, in demand and involves giving back to your community, then becoming a librarian just might be the ticket.
-While the path to becoming a librarian isn't an easy one, it is rewarding and diverse.
+While the path to becoming a librarian isn't an easy one, it can be rewarding and diverse.
 Like many other jobs today, the key is education.
 Getting your bachelor's degree from an accredited institution is the first step towards most careers and it is not any different for librarians.

 Your focus as an undergrad is your choice though.
 Whether your interests are in arts, science, psychology or marketing, the experience you gain will be of value towards your career as a librarian.
 But, as we said earlier, that is just the first step.
 It is strongly suggested that potential candidates acquire a master's degree in Library and Information Studies from a reputable institution.
 Some suggest avoiding library science as an undergraduate major if you're going to major in the library field.